mariakmejiaguerra/genomic_regulatory_kmers/README.md

 <a name="about"></a>

-#### About this template
+#### About this project
-When starting a new project, you should start a new repository and use this template and modified as you need it.
-A fresh repository will provide:
+This repository includes:
+* Folder for the src code.

-* Folders for notebooks (*i.e.,* jupyter and R Notebooks) to develop and report on analysis.
+* Folders for notebooks (*i.e.,* jupyter and R Notebooks) to develop and report on exploratory data analysis.
 * Folder for data, which ideally will be hosted in a data server, and is never synchronized with git.
-* Folder for src code, which you might want to use for other code outside of the notebooks.
-* A basic container to reproduce development environments using [docker](https://docs.docker.com/)
+* A container to reproduce development environments using [docker](https://docs.docker.com/)

 <a name="repoview"></a>